MicrosoftDocs/architecture-center/docs/solution-ideas/articles/map-threats-it-environment-content.md

 MITRE ATT&CK is a global knowledge database that maps threats that are based on the tactics and techniques that are observed in the real world.
 The MITRE Corporation catalogs every threat available and discovers many details of how those threats work and how you can defend against them.
 It's a public service that you can access online at [MITRE ATT&CK®](https://attack.mitre.org/).

-This article uses a subset of those threats to present an example of how you could map threats against your business IT environment.
+This article uses a subset of those threats to present an example of how you could map threats against your IT environment.

 ## Potential use cases